filecoin-saturn/L1-node/README.md

 We are using a Watchtower container to update the saturn-node container.
 Your node will be updated automatically.
 You can see the update logs with `docker logs -f saturn-watchtower`.
+Make sure to setup the cron job to auto-update `docker-compose.yaml` as well (see above).

 ## Set up a node with [Ansible](https://docs.ansible.com/ansible/latest/index.html)